deep-son/BirthdayApp/README.md

 3. Subscribed individuals will receive event reminders based on the processed data.
 4. Monitor the application and perform regular maintenance tasks to ensure smooth operation.

-## Contributing

-Contributions to the Data Collection and Reminder System project are welcome!
-If you have any suggestions, bug reports, or feature requests, please submit them as GitHub issues or make a pull request with your proposed changes.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute the code as per the license terms.

-## Acknowledgements

-We would like to express our gratitude to the open-source community for their valuable contributions and the developers behind the technologies used in this project, including Google Forms, AWS Lambda, and AWS databases.